WhereIsAmar/Patel_CSCI2270_FinalProject/README.md

 MAKE SURE TO ALSO GENERATE AIRPORTS FIRST(option 3).
 Before trying to run any other menu options or the program will give you an error.

+# Dependencies
+Its uses pretty standard libraries.
+Should not run into an issue with this if all the files are downloaded properly.

 # System Requirements:
 I have only tested this on Macintosh, however, I don't expect any issues to be run into on Linux.
 Windows on the other hand thats an unknown realm.